 This model was fine when chapters were the only networking and community game in town and when the “executives” in a volunteer organization had lots of secretaries and assistants to do all of the filing and minutes-taking and accounting necessary to make a model like this run.

 Why?
-Because real on-line communities – they kind we and especially millennials spend most of our time in these days – have three characteristics:
+Because real online communities – they kind we and especially millennials spend most of our time in these days – have three characteristics:

 - The fundamental building block is curated content, not just discussions.

-- They have large scale.
+- They are large scale.
 Associations usually lack critical mass for any meaningful community, because they start with the assumption of members only and go downhill from there.
 The bias ought to be community first with minimum barriers to entry, then membership, not the other way around.

 - They are built on a mobile-first mindset, and thus are simple and elegant to use (unlike most association communities).

-So what is the answer?
-Are there models of engagement that really do work for Millennials?
+So, what is the answer?
+Are there models of engagement that really do work for millennials?
 What do they look like?
 What can we learn from them?